Philliec459/Open-Source-Petrophysics/README.md

 ---
 ---
 ## **HOW TO RUN STS JUPYTER NOTEBOOKS IN COLAB:**
-1) If you click on the Jupyter Notebook links that we have provided, you will see the following type of image while you are still in GitHub.
-Click on the banner **"Open in CoLab"** at the top, and this will open this notebook in Google CoLab.
-Look to the far upper right corner of the web page to make sure that you are logged into your google account.
+1) If you click on the Jupyter Notebook links that we have provided, then you will see the following type of image while you are still in GitHub.
+Click on the banner **"Open in CoLab"** at the top.
+This will then open the notebook in Google CoLab.
+Look to the far upper right corner of the web page to make sure that you are logged into your Google account.
 If not, then login before trying to run CoLab.

 ![Image](GitHub_link.png)

 2) On the top title bar of CoLab there is a label called **"Runtime"**(second image below).
 Click on this and then click on **"Run all"**.
 That is it.
-The notebook will get all of the data files and run python.
-It could take a few minutes, but I have tested this in my environment, and it works fine.
+The notebook should upload all of the data files, load the necessary python libraries and run the python notebook.
+It could take a few minutes, but we have tested each notebook in this environment, and CoLab works well most of the time.
+If you have any issues, then click on **Run all** again.
+That should take care of the problem unless the CoLab network is extremely busy.

 ![Image](CoLab_link.png)

-3) When finished, then I would suggest in the **"Runtime"** column, click on **"Disconnect and delete runtime"** to end your CoLab session.
+3) When finished, then we suggest in the **"Runtime"** tab, click on **"Disconnect and delete runtime"** to end your CoLab session.
+This will delete all of the data and terminate the runtime.